lfads/lfads-run-manager/docs/single-session.md

 dc.loadInfo();
 ```

-and view a summary of the results using:
+How this metadata is determined for each dataset may be customized as described in [Interfacing with your Datasets](/interfacing/#editing-datasetm-required).
+You can view a summary of the metadata using:

 ```matlab
 >> dc.getDatasetInfoTable